 - When will you notify me that the contract is ending?

 - What are the monthly savings compared to the standard service rate?

 - Is an enrollment or other fee required?

 - Do you offer any benefits like a home energy assessment or an enrollment bonus.

-The switch happens on your next meter reading date and the meter reading date is shown on your electric bill.
+If you enroll at least ten days before your next meter read date, then the switch happens on your next meter reading date and the meter reading date is shown on your electric bill.
 Be sure to ask the supplier how your meter reading date will affect the date you switch.
 For more information about the process please see: "Enrolling with a Supplier - Understanding the process".

-No. Connecticut no longer allows suppliers to enroll residential customers into contracts with early termination fees.
+Connecticut no longer allows suppliers to enroll residential customers into contracts with early termination fees.
 Business customers may incur a fee.